2002, Massachusetts Institute of Technology. Masters in City Planning (Industrial Ecology Emphasis).

 Critical Race Theory, Industrial Ecology, Political Ecology, Agroecology, STS

 I am interested in the sustainability of metropolitan systems in general, and more specifically the ways in which urban agriculture (UA) fits into the metropolitan metabolism, and issues that arise in the upscaling of UA due to contrived and antagonistic ideological binaries.
 I study these phenomena through three lenses: Critical race theory: How are UA practices and institutions racialized?
 How does race impact the roles, goals, and politics of UA?
 How does the schism between black/white histories and visions of UA problematize practice?
 Industrial Ecology: What material flows does UA utilize and comprise?
 How do these integrate with the urban metabolism (e.g., commercial food waste input into compost facilities which supply local UA projects).
 How does the agroecological vs.technological schism result in certain configurations of UA?
 Political economy/ecology: How are the inputs for UA (nitrogen, carbon, water, seeds) provisioned?
-How is the land acquired, and what under what tenure arrangements?
+How is the land acquired, and under what tenure arrangements?
 What are the social relations inherent in the labor?
 How do these various arrangements fit into the political and economic goals and visions of UA proponents, and how does the commodification/capitalist vs. commons/marxist schism manifest itself?

 C.N.E.Corbin, Guillermo R. Douglass-Jaimes, Jesse Williamson, Ashton Wesner, Margot Higgins, and Jenny L. Palomino, with contributors Melina Packer and Frances Roberts-Gregory “(Re)Thinking the Tenure Process by Embracing Diversity in Scholars and Scholarship.”
 University of California Student Association Graduate Policy Journal, Vol. 1, October 29, 2015.